zephinzer/docker-jekyll/README.md

 > The last directory is for storing your themes being worked on.
 You can use Git submodules to manage them!

+Also, you should add the `./cache` to the `.gitignore` file if you're intending to check it into version control.

 ## Creating a new theme

 ```sh